dinhanhthi/dinhanhthi.com/project.md

 ---
 layout: page
 title: I learn by I do
-subtitle: You don't know you miss something until you start to do
+subtitle: You don't know you miss something until you start to do.
 icon: fas fa-code-branch
 color: "#17a2b8"
 permalink: /project